 Simon Preisig

-2 weeks agoThe crocodile farm is beautifully designed and very well maintained.
+a month agoThe crocodile farm is beautifully designed and very well maintained.
 One of the most positive aspects is that the animals have plenty of space—they look healthy and relaxed, which suggests they are well cared for.
 A real highlight is the chance to gently hold a small crocodile and take a memorable photo—an exciting experience, especially for children.
 At 4 p.m., there is a crocodile feeding session, which is both fascinating and educational.
 Watching the animals up close during feeding time is truly impressive.
 Overall, it’s a great place to visit for animal lovers and families alike!

 xxx ccc (punz)

-3 weeks agoBeautiful and well maintained park.
+a month agoBeautiful and well maintained park.
 A delight for adults and children.
 Massive amount of 600 crocodiles all over the place.
 The reptile show is short but interesting.
 The picture option with a baby crocodile isn't necessary and should not even be proposed at the first place

 Imy Sid

-a month agoHundred of crocodile/ turtles.
+2 months agoHundred of crocodile/ turtles.
 All different sizes.
 Got to hold a baby Croc for photos.
 Takes around 1/2 hours at a leisurely pace.
 Ticket also gets u in to the museum on site.
 It has a soviner shop also and a small cafe.
 Would recommend has nice berber village buildings on site and u can go in and see how they lived or still live.
 Met Vlad the camel